-The Company's major financial instruments include other receivables, bank balances and cash and accruals.
-Details of these financial instruments are disclosed in respective notes.
+The Company's major financial instruments include other receivables and deposit, bank balances and cash and accruals.
+Details of the financial instruments are disclosed in respective notes.
 The risks associated with these financial instruments include market risk (interest rate risk), credit risk and liquidity risk.
 The policies on how to mitigate these risks are set out below.
-The Directors manage and monitor these exposures to ensure appropriate measures are implemented on a timely and effective manner.
+The management manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.